alexgao09/cellcollapsing_public/README.md

 ## Notes:

 - The file ```nystate_fiveyear2015_2019.rds``` is the IPUMS USA data from 2015-2019, for New York state [1].
 This file was retrieved from https://usa.ipums.org/usa/index.shtml
-- Step 2 should be run in 9 parallel processes for speed.
+- Step 2 should be run in 9 parallel processes.
+This will allow the 1000 simulations across 9 settings to be completed in a few days.

 # Steps to reproduce results in the cell collapsing case study (Section 5.2 in the manuscript)